Publications

 As you yourself noted when speaking for the Opposition in Committee on the Finance Bill on 27 November 2018, the absence of an Amendment of the Law motion reduces Committee deliberations to “less of a political conversation and more of a technical one”.

 In October 2021, the then Chair of the Procedure Committee, Dame Karen Bradley MP raised the issue in writing with the then Chancellor, Rishi Sunak MP.
-In his response in March 2022, Mr Sunak said that the decision to use an Amendment of the Law motion was due to “a small modernisation in practice which ensures that each of the tax changes requiring legislation is clearly underpinned by its own resolution, and means that the Government is not seeking parliamentary authority for a broader Finance Bill than it plans to introduce.”
+In his response in March 2022, Mr Sunak said that the decision not to use an Amendment of the Law motion was due to “a small modernisation in practice which ensures that each of the tax changes requiring legislation is clearly underpinned by its own resolution, and means that the Government is not seeking parliamentary authority for a broader Finance Bill than it plans to introduce.”
 It should be noted that this modernisation was never discussed with the Procedure Committee but was introduced unilaterally by the then Government.
 As you yourself found in 2018, this “modernisation” is beneficial to the Treasury at the expense of Parliament.

 In light of this, I would be grateful if you could confirm that the Government will reinstate the use of an Amendment of the Law motion, rather than an Income Tax (Charge) motion, following the Budget.